nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `done INDEX [MORE_INDEXES]`

-You can keep track of your uncompleted assignments by marking assignments that you've completed as done.
+You can keep track of your completed assignments by marking the completed assignments as done.

-You can mark **one or more** assignments as done by specifiying the assignment(s) `INDEX` as shown in your list.
+You can mark **one or multiple** assignments as done by specifiying the assignment(s) `INDEX` shown in your list.

 Here is an example with steps for you to follow:

-1) To mark assignments with the name "Essay" and "Biology lab report" shown in the figure below as done, you can simply enter `done 2 3` into the command line based on the indexes labelled in the figure.
+1) To mark the assignments "Essay" and "Biology lab report" as done, you can simply enter `done 2 3` into the Command Box. `2 3` refers to the indexes of the assignments as shown in the figure below.

    ![UserGuideDoneCommandIndex](images/UserGuideDoneCommandIndex.PNG)
-   *Figure 22: `Indexes` of assignments labelled*
+   *Figure 22: Finding the `INDEX` of the assignments*

 <div style="page-break-after: always;"></div>

 2) The two assignments will be marked as done and each assignment will have a green tick displayed as labelled in the figure.

    ![UserGuideDoneCommandTicksAdded](images/UserGuideDoneCommandTicks.PNG)
-   *Figure 23: Added ticks labelled*
+   *Figure 23: Ticks added to the completed assignments*

-3) A message that includes the information of the assignments marked as done will be displayed in the Command Box.
+3) A message containing the information of the assignments marked as done will also be displayed in the Message Box.

    ![UserGuideDoneCommandSuccess](images/UserGuideDoneCommandSuccess.PNG)
-   *Figure 24: Message shown in Command Box labelled*
+   *Figure 24: Message shown in Message Box*

 <div markdown="block" class="alert alert-primary">

  **:clipboard: Pointers to note:**<br>
-* At least one index must be present.
-For example, `done` without any index is invalid.
+* You must include at least one `INDEX`.
+For example, entering `done` without any `INDEX` is invalid.
-* The indexes **must be found in your assignment list**.
+* The `INDEX` that you include **must be found in your assignment list**.
-* The indexes **must not be duplicated**.
-For example, `done 4 4` is invalid.
+* If you're marking more than one assignment as done, the `INDEXES` **must not be duplicated**.
+For example, `done 4 4` or `done 1 2 1` is invalid.
 </div>